robindemourat/clues-anomaly-understanding/README.md

-Modulo - *make a complex and media-rich publication from a simple text file*
+Modulo - *make a multimodal academic publication from a simple text file*
 ==========

 Modulo is a rendering engine for multimodal publishing projects - built with flexibility, extensibility and lightness as core values.